 CME has been actively advising shipping businesses in planning for emissions compliance since its inception in 2012.
 Because of our ship owning roots, we understand the inherent nuances of ship owners’ particular needs in different situations, which enables us to deliver solutions and value to every client.

-Our LNG Supply partnership with NorthStar Inc. uniquely positions us to develop LNG procurement strategies and provide the best possible LNG fuel pricing and logistics for our clients.
-NorthStar Inc. develops, constructs, owns and operates energy infrastructure including liquefaction plants across North America, and is currently constructing LNG supply sites.
+CME can develop LNG procurement strategies and provide the best possible LNG fuel pricing and logistics for our clients.
+We develop, construct, own and operate energy infrastructure including liquefaction plants.
+CME is currently constructing a small-scale liquefaction plant in Jacksonville, FL tailor-made to support vessels calling the port.

-LNG FUELING INFRASTRUCTURECME and NorthStar Inc. are building LNG distribution infrastructure to connect customers to the LNG supply.
+LNG FUELING INFRASTRUCTURECME is building LNG distribution infrastructure to connect customers to the LNG supply.
 In February 2015, CME contracted the first ever US flag LNG bunker vessel at Conrad’s Orange Shipyard in Texas.
-The keel was laid in September and the vessel is expected to deliver in Q1 2017.
-The fuel barge will operate in Jacksonville, FL and provide LNG to marine customers in the region.
 Additional bunker vessels are expected to enter our fleet in the future to serve the growing marine market for LNG.
-Similar to LNG supply, we are able to offer tailored LNG delivery solutions to meet unique and specific requirements.
+We are able to offer tailored LNG delivery solutions to meet unique and specific requirements.

 Designed by ship owners for ship owners, our proprietary Emissions Compliance Service Agreement (ECSA) is a funding mechanism that can help cover the capital costs for LNG conversion.
 The ECSA can be utilized to finance the conversion of any type of vessel that meets certain engine technology and minimum horsepower requirements.
 This funding model enables the ship owner to use the future fuel savings to pay for the upfront retrofit capital cost.